brndng/chess-club/README.md

 # Chess Club

 Play chess with friends in real-time!
+Your games persist so you can pick up where you left off.
+Visit "Archives" to replay your past games.

 Built with Node + Express, React + Redux, Websockets, and PostgreSQL.